Category Archives: Swiss Railways and Tramways

 242T66 on the Passions Metrique et Etroite Forum has pointed out to me that in 2004 I was fortunate to enjoy a ride on a steam driven service on the higher reaches of the line (pictures below).
 It was apparently only for a few summer seasons that the steam service was operated on this line between Caux and Rocher-de-Naye.

-242T66 comments that the MGN line was electrified since 1938.
+242T66 comments that the MGN line was electrified from 1938.
 It was the early 1990s when the former SLM company at Winterthur built a few modern oil fired steam locomotives for the Brienz Rothorn Bahn and for a couple of Austrian rack railways (Schneeberg and Schafberg Bahnen).
 At that time, they also built one for the MGN line.

 This was H2/3 n° 1 Rochers-de-Naye which features below.
 A nostalgic steam train was in operation for just a few years before the steam loco was eventually sold to the Brienz Rothorn Bahn.